pipfrosch/pipfrosch-opds/README.md

 and pulls them, rerunning the `mkfeeds.sh` script to bring the OPDS feeds up to current.

+The `cronjob.sh` script should be copied outside the git repo before running from cron so that `OPBSHOME` can be changed as needed.
+It should point to a directory that is a git clone.

 The not-yet-written `rsync.sh` script will pull the OPDS Atom files (and cover and thumbnail images) into the web server serving the OPDS Atom files.